Compare Ohio Electric Supplier Rates

-- Compare available electricity rates with the Price to Compare of your utility
+- Compare available electricity rates with the Price to Compare your utility

 You can also use the free tool to compare an available fixed rate on our website.
 We review the majority of suppliers and include useful information about contact information, benefits & drawbacks of available energy plans, and additional perks for customers.

 Ohio Energy Market Overview

-Ohio has deregulated its retail energy sector in 2001, giving its residents the power to choose who will supply their electricity and gas – and for what price.
-Since then, some 50% of residents switched electric suppliers, which according to research, has generated a staggering $15 billion saving on Ohio electric bills.
+Ohio deregulated its retail energy sector in 2001, giving its residents the power to choose who will supply their electricity and gas – and for what price.
+Since then, some 50% of residents switched electric suppliers, which according to research, has generated a staggering $15 billion in saving on Ohio electric bills.

 Utility Companies in Ohio